lsst/templates/project_templates/stack_package/README.md

 EUPS package name.
 This is the name of the repository and the directory.

-### cookiecutter.python_module

-The package's Python namespace.
-Normally this is a sub-package of `lsst`, and based on the EUPS package name.
-For example, the Python namespace of the `pipe_base` package is `lsst.pipe.base`.

-This variable is automatically computed from `cookiecutter.package_name`.

-### cookiecutter.python_sub_dirs

-The directory path where the Package's Python code is located.
-For example, this variable is `lsst/pipe/base` for the `pipe_base` package.

-This variable is automatically computed from `cookiecutter.python_module`.

 ### cookiecutter.copyright_year

 The year, or years that the named institution made contributions.